Mental Health Direct Therapy & Covid-19 Response Services

 For free information and fact sheets on COVID-19, you can access:

 If you are concerned about your health with respect to COVID-19, please contact Health Links at 204-788-8200 or toll-free at 1-888-315-9257 for screening and direction to a testing location.

 Mental Health Direct Therapy

-Our experienced Mental Health Occupational Therapists have been formally trained in a variety of assessment methods and therapeutic approaches.
-We help our clients maintain employment and prepare for return to school or work.
-Our proven processes are built on timely communication with our referrers, collaboration with the client's healthcare team, building rapport with clients and their employers, to improve our client's overall functioning and well-being.
+Our experienced Mental Health Occupational Therapists are medical professionals who have been formally trained in a variety of mental health and cognitive assessment methods, and conduct direct therapy sessions using a variety of therapeutic approaches.
+We help our clients maintain employment or prepare for return to school or work following periods of sub-optimal mental and physical health.
+Our proven processes are built on timely communication with our customers, collaboration with the client's healthcare team, and providing evidenced-based therapy with clients to improve overall functioning and well-being.

 Progressive Goal Attainment Program

-Our Occupational Therapists assist our clients in returning safely and timely back to work by proposing thoughtful return to work and graduated return to work plans, which identify the roles and responsibilities of all parties, outline targeted start and end dates, and measure effectiveness employee accommodations.
-We liase with the employee and employer throughout the return to work process to monitor progress and adjust the plan as required.
+Our Occupational Therapists assist our clients in returning safely and timely back to work by outlining thoughtful return to work and graduated return to work plans, establishing clear targeted start and end dates, identifying cost effective workplace accommodations (physical, cognitive and mental health) and measure effectiveness of these employee accommodations.
+We liase with the employee and employer and insurer/funder throughout the return to work process to monitor progress and adjust the plan as required.
 Our proven processes are built on open communication, collaboration and a guiding person-environment-occupation model of practice.